-What you need to know about Road Test in Ontario?
+What do you need to know about the road test in Ontario?

 The G driving test is the final exam to become a fully licensed driver in Ontario.
 This is an important step in the process of getting your full driver’s license.
 The driving assessment covers everything from driving skills, including highway driving, parallel parking, lane changes, and more.